johnhess/time-travel/timetravel.md

 Let's replace our recursive `fib()` function with an iterative one!

-Normally, we'd have to make sure our new work is just right.
+Normally, we'd have to be really careful and make sure the new one just right.
 But instead, we have tests now to make sure we don't break anything.

 ---